The Blackstone Chair – Chapter Three

 “I must say uncle, I’ve always been impressed by your knack for dancing around unpleasant subjects.
 Like a cat circling a plagued mouse.
 Though I wish I wasn’t always the mouse.”

-Menshe smiled down with black eyes devoid of emotion.
 “Here, this belongs to you now.”
-The Farseer reached long fingered hands into his robes and drew out a tattered ribbon of embroidery.
+Menshe slipped long fingers into his robes and drew out a tattered ribbon of embroidery.
 “The Darkling Seal.”

 Ciaran accepted the offering in silence.
-A green serpent coiled around a white tree was stitched onto the seal; symboling their clan — and his doom.
-He was now heir apparent, destined to become King after his father.
-Behind them, the crowd broke into another round of song.
+He was now heir apparent, destined to be king after his father.
+The crowd broke into another round of chants.
 They were led, naturally, by Willem.

 “Wince!
 Wince!
 For the Darkling Prince!”